 HHSL subscribes to nearly 1,000 print journals and 2,000 electronic journals, and addresses the information needs of education, research, medicine and management for the Boston Health Sciences campus, the Jean Mayer USDA Human Nutrition Research Center on Aging, and the Tufts Medical Center Hospitals.
 Members of the Tufts community can access many of these resources directly online.
-A few of its services include computer support, laptop loans, wireless computing, and online course management through TRUNK.
+A few of its services include computer support, laptop loans, wireless computing, and online course management.

 The library staff have assembled a suite of special resources designed to assist biomedical researchers and also offers workshops to help biomedical researchers in their scholarly activities.

 Other Tufts Libraries

 There are three other major Tufts University libraries in the Tufts library system.
 These facilities are also open to all Tufts students, and provide online services.

 - The Tisch Library, School of Arts and Sciences, Medford Campus